pantheon-systems/edge-integrations-wordpress-sdk/docs/main.md

-# WordPress Edge Integrations: API
+# WordPress Edge Integrations: Main

 ## Namespace: `Pantheon\EI\WP`

-The namespace for the analytics functionality is `Pantheon\EI\WP`.
+The base namespace for the WordPress Edge Integrations plugin is `Pantheon\EI\WP`.
 When using functions that are part of this namespace, it is recommended that you `use` the namespace at the top of your file.

 ```php
 use Pantheon\EI\WP;